Malaysia ex-PM Mahathir facing anti-graft probe in a case involving his sons | Politics

 Malaysia ex-PM Mahathir facing anti-graft probe in a case involving his sons

+The investigation comes amid a widening crackdown on graft involving prominent political figures, including those seen as close to 98-year-old veteran leader Mahathir, a long-time foe of current Prime Minister Anwar Ibrahim.
+Anwar has denied targeting political rivals, saying the investigations are part of the government's efforts to tackle high-level corruption.

-The Malaysian Anti-Corruption Commission (MACC) in January served Mahathir's businessmen sons, Mirzan and Mokhzani, with notices to declare their wealth, as part of investigations into offshore financial and business records revealed by a group of news organisations.
-The MACC's chief commissioner Azam Baki on Thursday declined to elaborate on the investigations facing Mahathir or his sons.
+The MACC in January served Mahathir's businessmen sons, Mirzan and Mokhzani, with notices to declare their wealth as part of investigations into offshore financial and business records revealed by a group of news organisations.
+The MACC's chief commissioner, Azam Baki, on Thursday declined to elaborate on the investigations facing Mahathir or his sons.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)